tensorflow/hub/docs/modules/text.md

 # Text Modules

-These are [TensorFlow Hub modules](../../README.md) pre-trained to embed words, phrases, and sentences as many-dimensional vectors.
+Modules pre-trained to embed words, phrases, and sentences as many-dimensional vectors.

 The "doc" links can be clicked to see documentation.
 The "module" links can be copy&pasted for use in Python code like: